 - Construct a feed table adjacent to Piccaninnie Ponds

 - Develop a supplementary feed crop and study its use by the birds during winter migration

-Wild population: Less than 20, with over 300 held in captive breeding programme.
+Wild population: Less than 25, with about 325 held in captive breeding programme.

 Where found: Tasmania and coastal SE mainland Australia.